aws/amazon-chime-sdk-js/guides/10_Video_Processor.md

 #### Switching the Inner Device on VideoTransformDevice

 To switch the inner `Device` on `DefaultVideoTransformDevice`, call `DefaultVideoTransformDevice.chooseNewInnerDevice` with a new `Device`.
 `DefaultVideoTransformDevice.chooseNewInnerDevice` returns a new `DefaultVideoTransformDevice` but preserves the state of `VideoFrameProcessor`s.
-Then call `meetingSession.audioVideo.chooseVideoInputDevice` with the new transform device.
+Then call `meetingSession.audioVideo.startVideoInput` with the new transform device.

 #### Stopping VideoTransformDevice

-To stop video processing for the chosen `DefaultVideoTransformDevice`, call `meetingSession.audioVideo.chooseVideoInputDevice` with a different `DefaultVideoTransformDevice` or `null` to stop using previous `DefaultVideoTransformDevice`.
-The method `meetingSession.audioVideo.stopLocalVideoTile` can also be used to stop the streaming.
+To stop video processing for the chosen `DefaultVideoTransformDevice`, call `meetingSession.audioVideo.startVideoInput` with a different `DefaultVideoTransformDevice` or call `meetingSession.audioVideo.stopVideoInput` to stop using previous `DefaultVideoTransformDevice`.

 After stopping the video processing, the inner `Device` will be released by device controller unless the inner `Device` is a `MediaStream` provided by users where it is their responsibility of users to handle the lifecycle.